Apt research and self-understanding could walk hand in hand.

 For all that, personality tests are likely to be part of the selection process og large corporations for the foreseeable future.
 The hope that those who selected the tests have realistic expectations of validity and reliability and manage to interpret the results properly, is a poor hope.

 [Main source of the sections of MBTI's reliability and validity: [◦"Even Popular Personality Tests are Controversial".
-Psychometric Success, 2013]
+Psychometric Success 2019]

-The two dominant personality tests today - Big Five and MBTI and/or its cognate Keirsey Temperament Sorter (KTS) - were debated a bit on a discussion board or three after fifty monastics left SRF during the years 2000-2005.
-One of participants had got hooked on the MBTI cognate, KTS, which is a self-assessed personality questionnaire.
-He is not the only one with such a faith.
-Bank of America, Allstate, the US Air Force, IBM, 7-Eleven, Safeco, AT&T, and Coca-Cola have used the KTS too.
+Many are hooked on the MBTI cognate, KTS (Keirsey Temperament Sorter), which is a self-assessed personality questionnaire.
+Bank of America, Allstate, the US Air Force, IBM, 7-Eleven, Safeco, AT&T, and Coca-Cola have used the KTS.
 It is widely used, but not strong on validity.
-You have to take the test results or interpretations on faith.
 The temperaments have neither been measured for reliability nor validity so far.

-The KTS links human behavioral patterns to four temperaments and sixteen character types.
-Each temperaments has two roles, he thinks, and each role comes with two types (role variants).
+The KTS links human behavioral patterns to four temperaments and sixteen character types. - Mind The Briggs and Myers Each temperaments has two roles, Keirsey supposes, and each role comes with two types (role variants).
 These 16 types correlate with the 16 personality types described by Briggs and Myer (MBTI).

 David Keirsey (1921–2013) divided the four temperaments that go into astrology among other things, into two categories (roles), each with two types (role variants).
 The resulting 16 types correlate with the 16 personality types described by Briggs and Myer's MBTI.